siananigans/Data-mining/docs/proposal/proposal.md

 ### Breakdown of work

 Our strategy is to split the work down the middle.
 Taking two methods of outlier detection and runnning the datasets over them.
-We will gather all results and compare them to eachothers findings.
+Gathere all results and
-The second part is splitting the application, backend and frontend.
-Any other work that arises will be split evenly including all the documentation.

 #### Student 1: Shannon